 In 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") added Section 10D to the Exchange Act, requiring the SEC to direct the national securities exchanges to establish listing standards that require issuers to develop and implement a clawback policy.
 The clawback policy must provide that, in the event an issuer is required to prepare an accounting restatement, the issuer will recover incentive-based compensation erroneously paid to its current or former executive officers based on any misstated financial reporting measure.
 The policy must apply to incentive compensation received during the three-year period preceding the date the issuer is required to prepare the accounting restatement.

-In July 2015, the SEC proposed rules to implement Section 10D which we summarized in an earlier client memorandum.
+In July 2015, the SEC proposed rules to implement Section 10D.
 Following several comment periods, the SEC has now adopted the final rules, which largely track the previously proposed rules.

 Effective Date of Final Rules